jddamore/ccda-search/README.md

 3. Copy certificate files (key.pem and cert.pem) to `/certs` directory

-4. Start server: `npm run`
+4. Start server: `npm start`
-(you probably want to add to chron package on server restart)
+(may need `sudo`, you probably want to add to chron package on server restart)